isaacnmm/pestpolicy-hugo2XX/content/posts/best-pump-sprayers-for-staining-fences/index.md

 On quantity, you'll require one gallon of stain for painting smaller fences of roughly 175 square feet.
 But you'll need about 2 to 4 gallons of stain to paint larger fences of a maximum of 700 square feet.
-But should you pressure wash your fence prior to painting?� Well, YES, pressure-wash the fences to remove grime, dust, dirt, and old finish(es) as these may ultimately show through the stained surfaces.
+But should you pressure wash your fence prior to painting?
+Well, YES, pressure-wash the fences to remove grime, dust, dirt, and old finish(es) as these may ultimately show through the stained surfaces.
 ## 7 Best Pump Sprayers for Staining Fences in 2025